Azure/azure-quickstart-templates/101-virtual-wan/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template creates a Virtual WAN, a Virtual Hub, a VPN Gateway in the Virtual hub, a VpnSite and a Vpn Connection beteween the VpnSite and the Vpn Gateway.
-All the resources are created in the same region as the resource group.
+All the resources are created in the same region as the resource group by default.
 Modify parameters file to change default values.

+In order to deploy this template, you need to get your subscription whitelisted till Virtual WAN Feature is generally available.
+Please send a request to azurevirtualwan@microsoft.com to get your subscription whitelisted.